.

 What Are the Effects of Secondhand Weed Smoke?

 As it turns out, it isn’t as completely harmless as one may think.
-This 2016 study[1] on lab rats showed signs of lung impairment for at least 90 minutes.
+TThis 2016 study[1] on lab rats showed changes in the arterial flow for at least 90 minutes.
 Here’s the kicker: these symptoms showed up after just one minute of secondhand cannabis smoke exposure.

 Then there’s the question of a "secondhand high" or "contact high".
 Based on the research, it all depends on the situation.